ginigangadharan/sitev2/_posts/2022-01-20-How-to-get-Microsoft-Certifications-AZ900-and-SC900-at-no-cost-.md

 hidden: false
 ---

-Check this opportunity from Microsoft to get their foundation certifications at no cost.
+<p>Check this opportunity from Microsoft to get their foundation certifications at no cost. </p>
+<p>The post <a href="https://www.techbeatly.com/az-900-sc-900-free/" rel="nofollow">How to get Microsoft Certifications AZ-900 and SC-900 at no cost !</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>

 Read [How to get Microsoft Certifications AZ900 and SC900 at no cost ](https://www.techbeatly.com/az-900-sc-900-free/).